reumandc/SpatialSyncAndLongTermData/Timescale/Fig_Timescale_Examples/README.txt

+This folder has the code for making the figure showing example wavelet phasor mean field (WPMF) plots for a variety of systems, including shorebird data, car crash fatality data, and bristlecone pine growth ring data.

-main_calculateWPMFs.R creates the WPMF magnitude & other files needed for plotting main_plotWPMFs.m plots those outputs, generating the panels of the Example WPMFs figure
+main_calculateExampleWPMFs.R creates the WPMF magnitude & other files needed for plotting main_plotExampleWPMFs.m plots those outputs, generating the panels of the Example WPMFs figure

+To run main_calculateExampleWPMFs.R:
+1) First set the R working directory to SpatialSyncAndLongTermData/Timescale/Data_Timescale_Tree_Ring/ and run the R code Data_Timescale_Tree_Ring.R (after making sure all the dependencies listed at the top of that file are met).
+This creates the bristlecone pine time series as describer in the SI.
+2) Then set the R working directory back to this directory, and see the dependencies at the top of main_calculateWPMFs.R and make sure they are satisfied.
+Then run that script.

+To run main_plotExampleWPMFs.m set the matlab working directory to this directory, and run the script.
+You'll need a more recent version of matlab.

 Note that the final figure was compiled in Adobe Illustrator, so there are cosmetic changes between the figure in the manuscript and the figure panels generated in this code.
 In particular, the minimum y-axis value was labeled in Illustrator to avoid the appearance that the y-axis starts at 0.